5 Historic Sites that You Can See in One Day

 The beloved Nurse Leila was a Caymanian nurse, midwife, columnist and church activist.
 As midwife, Nurse Leila delivered over 1000 Cayman babies in West Bay, many of which were born in this house and still live on the island today.

 The house itself is one of a few “wattle and daub” houses left on the island and the only one of its kind owned by the National Trust.
-It’s currently undergoing a full restoration, but you can drive by and check it out on West Church Street just past the four way stop in West Bay.
+Much rennovation was done in 2019 by the Trust to restore the home.
+There are hopes of doing more with it in the future, but for now you can drive by and check it out on West Church Street just past the four way stop in West Bay.
 There’s a sign with additional details at the front of the property.
 This one is a quick feel-good stop!

 Mission House